Jonathan India Player Props: Reds vs. Athletics

-The Cincinnati Reds, including Jonathan India (.297 slugging percentage in past 10 games, including no homers), battle starter Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.
+Jonathan India -- with a slugging percentage of .308 in his past 10 games, including no home runs) -- will be in action for the Cincinnati Reds versus the Oakland Athletics, with Ken Waldichuk on the hill, on April 30 at 4:07 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-5 with an RBI) against the Athletics.
+In his last game he had a one-hit showing (1-for-5) against the Athletics.

 Jonathan India Game Info & Props vs. the Athletics